Cweno/code_challenge/README.md

 # code_challenge

-there might be a problem with cors
+there might/might not be a problem with CORS under some configurations